 We will try to investigate reports of unauthorised works to protected trees within one working day.
-You can report unauthorised works online on My Account.
+You can report unauthorised works using the online breach form linked above.

 If you are involved in a large project, litigation or a planning matter involving trees, you may require the services of a recognised 'tree surgeon' or arboricultural consultant.
 We can advise you on this.

 The Arboricultural Association has approved a list of contractors and consultants located and working in Leicestershire and surrounding counties.
 The list is provided for your information and is not a list of contractors we recommend.